HLT4LL: Mathias Schulze

 Bio

 Mathias Schulze is an Associate Professor of German at the University of Waterloo in Canada.
 He was born in Finsterwalde in Brandenburg (Germany) and did his teacher training for German and Russian in Leipzig (Germany) and Kaluga (Russia).
 For ten years, Mat worked at universities in Sunderland and Manchester (England) before coming to Waterloo.
 Currently he is the director of the Waterloo Centre for German Studies, editor of the CALICO Journal (on computer-assisted language learning), and the editor of the H-Net list on Transnational German Studies.
 His research in computer-assisted language learning focuses on the acquisition of foreign language grammar and the development of proficiency.
 He has worked on Intelligent CALL—the application of the artificial intelligence techniques natural language processing and user modeling to CALL—and on tutorial CALL as well as on online language learning.
 Currently he analyzes the complex dynamic system of individual proficiency development in online language courses.
-Homepage.

 Human Language Technology and Tutorial CALL—The Odd Couple?